Outlier-robust subsampling techniques for persistent homology: Results

-Overall, the results underline that PH landmarks represent the PH of the data set well and are robust to outliers, in particular for low sampling densities.
-They outperform standard methods in a large majority of cases and, moreover, give us a notion of how much a point can be considered an outlier for the respective variant of the method. $k--$ landmarks perform better than random selection in most cases and perform very well, in particular, for high sampling densities.
+Overall, the results underline that both PH landmarks I and II represent the PH of the dataset well and are robust to outliers, in particular for low sampling densities.
+They outperform standard methods in a large majority of cases and, moreover, via the PH outlierness score they give us a notion of how much a point can be considered an outlier for the respective variant of the method. $k--$ landmarks perform better than random selection in most cases and perform very well, in particular, for high sampling densities.
 Given the much higher computational cost and the large fluctuations in signal fraction between different realisations of the method, using random selection instead of $k--$ landmarks could however present a more practical approach.